MaratahNjoroge/akan-ip/README.md

 - cd into Directory  cd akan
 - Open the index.html on the browser
 ## Behaviour Driven Development
-1.Displays Form For Entering Date and Gender
+1. Displays Form For Entering Date and Gender
 - INPUT: "User's Birthdate Entered"
 - INPUT: "User's Gender Entered"
-- OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender" 2.Displays an Error Message if Date - - - Input Left Blank
+- OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+2. Displays an Error Message if Date Input Left Blank
 - INPUT: ""
 - OUTPUT: "Displays Error Message"
-3.Displays an Error Message if Gender Not Chosen
+3. Displays an Error Message if Gender Not Chosen
 - INPUT: ""
 - OUTPUT: "Display an Error Message"
-4.Clears Form and Reset the Message on Click
+4. Clears Form and Reset the Message on Click
 - INPUT: "Click Reset Button"
 - OUTPUT: "Clears and Resets the Form"
 ## Known Bugs